nowsprinting/test-helper/README.md

 #### GameViewResolution

-`GameViewResolutionAttribute` is an NUnit test attribute class to set custom resolution to `GameView` before run test.
+`GameViewResolutionAttribute` is an NUnit test attribute class to set custom resolution to `GameView` before running the test.

 This attribute can attach to test method, test class (`TestFixture`), and test assembly.
 Can be used with async Test and UnityTest.